abrasive/shairport/TROUBLESHOOTING.md

 **Solution**

 You have to allow connections to your Pi from remote devices.
-To do so, after re-enabling UFW (see last stp of the previous section), enter the following commands in shell:
+To do so, after re-enabling UFW (see last step of the previous section), enter the following commands in shell:

 ```
 sudo ufw allow from 192.168.1.1/16 to any port 3689 proto tcp